alvertogit/deeplearning_flask/README.md

 ## PURPOSE

-The goal is to deploy on [Flask] a [deep learning] model as a microservice.
+The goal is to deploy on [Flask] a [Deep Learning] model as a microservice.
 The model is used to predict handwritten digits and it has been previously trained on a [Jupyter Notebook].
 [REST API] are utilized to communicate with the deployed model. e.g. send image to be analized and return the generated predictions to the client.
 [GitHub Actions] are employed to implement CI/CD workflows in the project.

 ## DEPENDENCIES